Farmer and Rancher Mental Health (FARMh) Initiative

-The Farmer and Rancher Mental Health (FARMh) initiative is a new patient-oriented research project funded by Saskatchewan Polytechnic, Saskatchewan Center for Patient Oriented Research and the Saskatchewan Health Research Foundation.
-In this study, key features of a farm-culture friendly mental health support system for Saskatchewan farmers and ranchers will be identified.
+The Farmer and Rancher Mental Health (FARMh) Initiative is a patient-oriented research project funded by Saskatchewan Polytechnic, Saskatchewan Center for Patient Oriented Research, and the Saskatchewan Health Research Foundation.
+In Phase One of this research project, key features of a farm-culture friendly mental health support system for Saskatchewan farmers and ranchers were identified.
+Based on the findings of Phase One, it was identified that there is a lack of knowledge about farm culture and there is an urgent need for accessible mental health services.

 Read Saskatchewan Polytechnic Farmer and Rancher Mental Health (FARMh) news release.